Student-centered learning vs. teacher-centered learning: An overview

 Where teacher-centered learning might factor in

-In contrast with its student-centered counterpart, teacher-centered learning encompasses the more traditional tactics educators use in the classroom.
+In contrast with student-centered instruction, teacher-centered learning encompasses the more traditional tactics educators use in the classroom.
 Here, the instructor functions as a leader and transmitter of information to students.

 Several skillfully deployed tactics that might be considered more “teacher-centered” can prove to be strong complements to student-centered approaches toward learning.
 Some of these benefits of teacher-centered instruction include: